mhowlett/NNanomsg/README.md

                 /usr/local/lib
                 /usr/lib

+For convenience, we distribute nanomsg binaries for Windows (x86 and x64) and Linux (x86 and x64).

 The advantages of wrapping the C API rather than implementing it entirely in a .NET language are:
  1. It is much less work.
 This means that:
  2. There is very little code in which to introduce bugs.

 The disadvantages are:
  1. .NET applications that use the library cannot be run on different platforms without acquiring/building nanomsg for those platforms.
- 2. It means you might have to bugger about with C compilers / native linking which depending on your luck and level of expertise has the potential to cause headaches.
  3. I'm not sure which method is more efficient.

 ### Example

 A simple C# example is included in the source distribution and you might also want to look at the Test project.

-These are a work in progress.
+Work in progress...

 ### Usage